top of page

 About Occupational Therapy...

-I am an Occupational Therapist with almost 20 years’ experience working in rural, remote and urban settings in Australia and the UK.
+I am an Occupational Therapist with over 20 years’ experience working in rural, remote and urban settings in Australia and the UK.
 I have worked with children of all ages and abilities in Perth, Broome and remote Aboriginal Communities in the Kimberley.

 As an Occupational Therapist I understand & consider an individual’s physiological, cognitive, neurobehavioural, psychological and spiritual factors and how their interaction with the environment (e.g access to nature) impacts on their Occupational Performance.